 We’re investing $2 billion over the next five years to advance our patient care, our hospitals, and our science.
 We’re creating new specialty hospitals that will offer next-generation treatments in patient-focused, technology-enhanced settings unique to health care.

-The all-new UPMC Hillman Cancer Hospital, UPMC Heart and Transplant Hospital, and the UPMC Vision and Rehabilitation Hospital will complement the already advanced specialty care at our Magee-Womens Hospital, Western Psychiatric Institute and Clinic, and Children’s Hospital of Pittsburgh.
+The all-new UPMC Hillman Cancer Hospital, UPMC Heart and Transplant Hospital, and UPMC Vision and Rehabilitation at UPMC Mercy will complement the already advanced specialty care at our Magee-Womens Hospital, Western Psychiatric Institute and Clinic, and Children’s Hospital of Pittsburgh.
 In doing this, we’re raising the bar.

 We’re not just building halls of medicine — we’re creating whole new ways of delivering patient care.

 Subscribe to Our HealthBeat Newsletter!

 Get Healthy Tips Sent to Your Phone!

 Our new specialty hospitals will bring out the best in UPMC, providing sharply focused treatment and collaboration from some of the world’s top clinicians.
 And that means better care for you.